miciek/miciek.github.io/_posts/2016-01-23-scalability-using-sharding-from-akka-cluster.md

 {% endhighlight %}

 ### Running one node
-When we run just one node, this should be the same as our manual solution.
+Let's run just one node.
+The output of the performance test should be the same as in our manual solution.
 Let's check whether this is true.

 {% highlight bash %}
 java -jar target/SortingDecider-1.0-SNAPSHOT-uber.jar